 19. Reverse Snowflake Stamping

-20. Glazed Donut Meets Winter
+20. Glazed Meets Winter

 21. Geode Nail Art